Babbage, Newton, and Leibniz

 mind what that means.
 What is important here is that Newton wrote

-the symbol for the derivative as one or two little dots over the
+the symbol for the derivative as one or two little dots over an x,

-"x", as shown below.
-Whereas Leibniz wrote it like a fraction with a
+as shown below, whereas Leibniz wrote it like a fraction with

-Babbage turned the two notations into a metaphorical pun: "dot-age"
+two notations into a metaphorical pun: "dot-age" for Newton's dots

 Charles Babbage entered Cambridge in 1810.
 Hardly a